Most Common Mistakes During Seawall Construction (And How to Avoid Them)

 5. Poor Planning Around Water Levels and Elevation

-Problem: Seawalls built too low become overtopped during high tides or storm surge.
-Too high, and the base may erode prematurely.
+Seawalls built too low become overtopped during high tides or storm surge.
+Built too high, and the base may erode prematurely from concentrated wave energy at the toe.
+Either scenario creates structural problems that compound over time.

-Solution: Design based on NOAA tide data, FEMA flood maps, and future sea-level rise projections.
-Miami-Dade and Broward both have evolving height requirements—stay current.
+Design based on current NOAA tide data, FEMA flood maps, and future sea-level rise projections.
+Miami-Dade and Broward both have evolving minimum height requirements — verify current standards before finalizing your design.

 6. Failing to Secure the Right Permits